Stage 1 Fire Restrictions in effect for unincorporated plains areas east of Highway 93 (South Foothills), Broadway, and US 36 (North Foothills)

 Innovation Fund

-The Boulder County Housing Department is accepting proposals for innovative projects that expand access to affordable and attainable housing in Boulder County.
+The Boulder County Housing Department is no longer accepting proposals for this fund.

 Supported by the Affordable and Attainable Housing Tax, the Housing Innovation Fund will award $500,000 in one-time grants for projects that make housing more affordable, stable, and accessible.
-We’re seeking bold, community-driven ideas that promote equity and opportunity for all.
+We prioritized applications that supported bold, community-driven ideas that promote equity and opportunity for all.

 Learn more: Housing Innovation Fund Request for Applications (RFA).